hcederna/road-trip-optimization/README.md

 A window should open in your web browser with what looks like your folder directory.
 If the window does not open automatically, copy/paste the URL in the terminal to your favorite web browser.

-Navigate through the folder structure to the `road-trip-optimization` directory on your Desktop.
+Navigate through the folder structure to the road-trip-optimization directory on your Desktop.
 Open the `Road Trip Optimization.ipynb` file.

-Follow the instructions in the notebook.
-Press `Shift + Enter` to run the code in each cell.
+Follow the instructions in the notebook and press `Shift + Enter` to run the code in each cell.

 Congratulations you are now a road trip optimizing machine!